xaya/xaya_tutorials/XAYA RPC Methods.md

 - **name**: The name itself, including the namespace
 - **name_encoding**: This is the character encoding for the name, and is usually UTF-8
 - **value**: All names can have a value associated with them.
+Values are contained in JSON.
 The maximum length of a value is 2048 bytes.
 Developers should try to minimize the length of values
 - **value_encoding**: This is the character encoding for the value
 - **txid**: This is the transaction ID for the last transaction involving the name
 - **vout**: This is something that Daniel should explain